civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 email).
 However, sometimes it is too cumbersome or just plain weird to capitalize every instance of a term even if it refers to a specific Civi thing or technical definition (e.g., scheduled reminders, plain text).
-Use your best judgement as to what serves the reader; trying to enforce consistency in this arena will slow us down/drive us crazy.
+Use your best judgment as to what serves the reader; trying to enforce consistency in this arena will slow us down/drive us crazy.

 Quotes should be avoided as much as possible; however, do use them when they seem necessary for clarity (e.g., if you are talking about setting or field labels that are long phrases).

-You can divide the CivICRM interface into CivICRM admin/administration pages and CivICRM public/front-end pages.
+You can divide the CiviCRM interface into CiviCRM admin/administration pages and CiviCRM public/front-end pages.

-### Refering to other sections and to other sources of information
+### Referring to other sections and to other sources of information

 An example of an internal reference as written in markdown is: Read more about [defining memberships](../membership/defining-memberships).